peteabre/colprint/README.md

 Colprint
 ========

-Easy column formatted printing of structs and slices/arrays in golang.
+Easy column formatted printing of structs and slices/arrays of structs in golang.

 Colprint is a small go package to help build CLI appliactions where you want to list items in human readable form in formatted columns.
 Colprint builds on [Columnize](https://github.com/ryanuber/columnize) and adds functionality to easy print structs and